mlrun/katacoda-scenarios/00-mlrun-tutorial/run3.md

-**Using Data in Functions**

 Now we will run the training function, and set the input to point to the CSV file (using the `-i` flag):

 `mlrun run -f trainer -p label_column=label -i dataset=./artifacts/katacoda/dataset.csv --local`{{execute}}

-> MLRun uses special Data URIs which support different storage options including local or cloud storage, structured data,
+> MLRun uses special Data URIs which support different data sources and **MLRun Feature Store** objects,
-> **MLRun Feature Store** objects, automated versioning, and security, read more about MLRun [Data Stores and Data Items](https://docs.mlrun.org/en/latest/store/datastore.html).
+> data versioning, and security, read more about MLRun [Data Stores and Data Items](https://docs.mlrun.org/en/latest/store/datastore.html).

-Inside the function (see `trainer.py`{{open}}) we use the `DataItem` object which allow us to access data regardless of its type, physical location, format, etc. The `dataset.as_df()` call simply returns a dataframe without the headache of using specific data backend APIs or format.
+Inside the function (see `trainer.py`{{open}}) we use the `DataItem` object which allow us to access data regardless of its type, physical location, format, etc.

+The `dataset.as_df()` call simply returns a dataframe without the headache of using specific data backend APIs or format.

 **MLRun Auto-Logging & MLOps Automation**